jihadakbr/time-series-forecasting-olist-e-commerce/README.md

 - The SARIMA model was identified as the most effective for this dataset.
 - The model diagnostics showed better performance compared to Prophet, although Prophet's residuals could be improved using SARIMA; however, it would be more difficult to maintain for future use.

+---

 ![30-Day Order Volume Forecast Using a 1-Day Rolling Window](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/30-Day%20Order%20Volume%20Forecast%20using%20a%201-Day%20Rolling%20Window.png)

 ![30-Day Revenue Forecast Using a 1-Day Rolling Window](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/30-Day%20Revenue%20Forecast%20using%20a%201-Day%20Rolling%20Window.png)

 ### Insights:
-- Actual and predicted daily orders and revenue closely aligned, with a notable peak during Black Friday 2017.
+- The actual and predicted daily orders and revenue exhibit a **similar pattern throughout the year**, with a notable peak around the **Black Friday event (2017-11-24)**.
-- The average RMSE for daily orders was 30, and for daily revenue, R$5,500.
+- **The average prediction error (RMSE)** is **30** for daily orders and **R$5,500** for daily revenue.
-- The prediction intervals for orders and revenue had widths of 126 orders and R$26,000, respectively.
+- **The prediction interval width (PIW)** ranges approximately **126 orders** (e.g., 100–226) and **R$26,000** for daily revenue (e.g., R$10,000–36,000).
-- The prediction coverage was 93% for orders and 97% for revenue, indicating high accuracy.
+- **The prediction coverage (PIC)** is **93%** for orders and **97%** for revenue, indicating that 93% of actual daily orders and 97% of actual daily revenue fall within their respective predicted ranges.
-- Trend prediction accuracy was 70% for daily orders and 67% for daily revenue.
-- **Weekly Seasonality:** Orders peaked on weekends, but deliveries occurred during weekdays.
+- **70%** of **trend predictions** or MDA (up/down compared to the previous day) are correct for daily orders, while **67%** of trend predictions are correct for daily revenue.
+- **The seasonal ups and downs** in this dataset were caused by two main patterns: weekly seasonality and yearly seasonality.
+- **Weekly seasonality** happens because customer behavior changes depending on the day of the week.
+For example, customers often place orders on Saturdays or Sundays, but since the dataset tracks the "delivered" status, these orders are recorded as deliveries during the weekdays.
-- **Yearly Seasonality:** Black Friday 2017 caused a sharp spike in orders and revenue, followed by a noticeable decline.
+- **Yearly seasonality** happens because of major shopping events throughout the year.
+For instance, the Black Friday event in late November causes a sharp increase in both orders and revenue, followed by a noticeable drop afterward.

+---

 ![30-Day Order Volume Forecast Comparison](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/30-Day%20Order%20Volume%20Forecast%20Comparison.png)

 ![30-Day Revenue Forecast Comparison](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/30-Day%20Revenue%20Forecast%20Comparison.png)

+### Insights:
+- The baseline forecast provides a rough prediction for orders or revenue over the next 30 days, giving a broad overview of future trends.
+In contrast, the 1-day rolling window forecast leverages today’s actual data to predict tomorrow’s values, making it significantly more accurate.
+- As a result, while the baseline forecast is less precise than the 1-day rolling window forecast, it serves as a useful tool for initial preparation and planning

+---

 ![forecast vs actual daily orders](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/forecast%20vs%20actual%20for%20daily%20orders.png)

 ![forecast vs actual daily revenue](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/forecast%20vs%20actual%20for%20daily%20revenue.png)

-### Forecasting Models:
+### Insights:
-- **Baseline Forecast:** Provides a broad, less precise prediction over 30 days.
-- **1-Day Rolling Window Forecast:** Uses actual data from today to predict tomorrow's values, offering greater accuracy.
+- This monitoring dashboard helps identify whether the predictions are too high or too low compared to the actual data (normalized to zero).
+- The gray line represents the actual number of orders or revenue, serving as a benchmark for comparison.

 ---